 - 1. Prepare you for entry-level positions. - 2.
-Enable you to start a business. - Enable you to perform effectively in professional and career positions in management. - 4.
+Enable you to start a business. - 3.
+Enable you to perform effectively in professional and career positions in management. - 4.
 Prepare you for graduate and professional study in business or management.

 - 1. Economics (the theoretical basis for the discipline); - 2.
 Mathematics and statistics (the tool subjects); - 3.
-The principles pertinent to all of the functional areas of business, accounting, finance, management and marketing, in an integrated manner and with adequate focus on their international aspects; and

-4. The important functional areas of management; including human resources, operations management, organizational behavior and the management process of planning, implementation and control.
+The principles pertinent to all of the functional areas of business, accounting, finance, management and marketing, in an integrated manner and with adequate focus on their international aspects; and - 4.
+The important functional areas of management; including human resources, operations management, organizational behavior and the management process of planning, implementation and control.

-Entrepreneurship majors must complete the University's Distribution Requirements, which are partially satisfied by an approved course in ethics (e.g. PHIL 2245, 2247, MGT 2252) and MATH 1105(3) or MATH 1110(3).
+Entrepreneurship majors must complete the University's distribution requirements, which are partially satisfied by the following courses in ethics and math.